-See more information about how to check your application status and a complete list of statuses.
+Information about checking Grants.gov application status and a complete list of statuses.

 Do not wait until the day of the deadline to verify your submission in case you encounter any difficulties.
 Failure to successfully submit the Application for Federal Domestic Assistance/Short Organizational Form through Grants.gov will make you ineligible to complete Part 2 of the application process.